 Review: Vonage (2011), Jill Duffy, June 29, 2011

-Vonage earns the No. 3 ranking among 20 VoIP providers rated here.
+Vonage comes in 6th position among the 22 VoIP providers rated here.
 Vonage receives full marks for service plans and features, but loses for ease of installation and help and support.
-However, testing procedures aren't documented.
+However, the testing procedures of TopTenReviews aren't documented.

-Nadeem Unuth, an About.com guide, chooses Vonage as his top VoIP pick.
+Nadeem Unuth, About.com's guide to VoIP, chooses Vonage as his top VoIP pick.
 He says that it's equally strong in both marketing and technology, though reports that some users have encountered poor customer service.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

-Review: Vonage Review - VoIP Service Provider, Nadeem Unuth
+Review: Vonage Review - VoIP Service Provider, Nadeem Unuth, Not dated

 This review compares Vonage with two other popular VoIP services, Skype and magicJack -- based on tests of call quality, as well as other factors.
 Skype is recommended for its inexpensive international calls, but Vonage provides more consistently good call quality.